 As of January 2017, the Adoptees’ Birthright Act allows adult adoptees born or adopted in New Jersey access to their original birth certificate through the Registrar of Vital Statistics.
-The fruition of the law is allowing for joyous reunions.
+The fruition of the new law is allowing for many joyous reunions.

 Read the original story here.